SFTP Backups - Overview

 Remote backup to SFTP is suitable for:

-- Regular users - can be used as a personal remote backup solution, protecting your data against theft, fire or other disasters that could affect your hardware.
-If you are a dynamic person that travels a lot then an ftp backup is a must because you can access your remote backed up data on the FTP server from any computer, given that you enter the security details known only by you.
+- Regular users - can be used as a personal remote backup solution, protecting your data from theft, fire or other disasters that could affect your hardware.
+If you are a dynamic person that travels a lot then an FTP backup is a must because you can access your remote backed up data on the FTP server from any computer, given that you enter the security details known only by you.

-- Computer Consultants - if you are an individual or a company that provides consulting services then you can install Backup4all on your clients' computers and set it so that it does automatically the FTP backup.
+- Computer Consultants - if you are an individual or a company that provides consulting services then you can install Backup4all on your clients' computers and set it so that it does automatically the SFTP backup.
 You are sure this way that their important data is backed up.
 The advantage: there is no need for their manual intervention, not to mention that if you set Backup4all to send email notifications, you will receive information on the status of their backup without visiting directly with them.

 - Hosting companies - as a hosting company, your clients need to know exactly the value they get using your services.
 Offering a reliable online backup solution increases the value of your service but this depends on the remote backup software used too.
 Backup4all is the best choice for your clients given its simplicity and reliability.
-If you are interested in offering your clients our remote backup software as an online backup solution, visit the Solutions for OEMs section.

 - Companies - even if the company policy includes backing up locally as a must, you have to consider a remote backup solution too.
 This gives your company an additional security option against natural disasters, theft, fire, local hardware fails.